Manila

 What is a typical expat home or apartment like in Manila?

 "Yes, a large condo is typical expat housing if you have no kids.
-No need to worry about security, just get to know the guards and staff in your building well and they will look out for you," said one expat in Manila.
+No need to worry about security, just get to know the guards and staff in your building well and they will look out for you," remarked one expat living in Manila, Philippines.

 "Expat homes and apartments in Manila typically feature modern amenities and furnishings, with many having access to a pool, gym, and other recreational facilities.
 Expats can also expect to find spacious living areas, with some apartments offering spectacular views of the city skyline.
 Many expat homes and apartments also come with a full kitchen, complete with appliances and cookware.
-Security is also a priority in Manila, with many expat homes and apartments featuring 24-hour security guards and CCTV surveillance," said one expat who made the move to Manila.
+Security is also a priority in Manila, with many expat homes and apartments featuring 24-hour security guards and CCTV surveillance," wrote one member in Manila.

 What is the average cost of housing in Manila?